Guidance overview / BSO inspections / DfE helpline / Fee disputes

 - This includes early years in independent schools.

-- Early years settings can contact the dedicated advice service introduced by Public Health England for support on the action they should take to respond to a positive case.
+- There is a list of relevant changes on page 6 of the document from their previous version in January.
+It includes a reminder about the process for renewing paediatric first aid certificates, student placements and asymptomatic testing etc. Early years settings can contact the dedicated advice service introduced by Public Health England for support on the action they should take to respond to a positive case.
 The advice service can be reached by calling the DfE helpline on 0800 046 8687 and selection option 1.

-- Setting should continue to undertake risk assessments and implement the system of controls.
+- Settings should continue to undertake risk assessments and implement the system of controls.

-This guidance should be read in conjunction with the following guidance: infection prevention and control, guidance on funding and other relevant guidance.
+This guidance should be read in conjunction with the following guidance: infection prevention and control (updated 1st March 2021), guidance on funding and other relevant guidance.

 This document sets out national guidance to advise on practical steps they can take to minimise the risk of infection and transmission of the virus for children, staff and parents who attend their settings.